-A math instructor gave two versions of an exam to his class.
+A math instructor gave two versions of an exam to two groups of students.
 Version A was given to 36 students and they had a mean score of 79.3.
 Version B was given to 41 students and they had a mean score of 84.1.
 That is a difference of 4.8 points between the two versions of the exam.